christian820620/project-rakan-cloud-backend/README.md

 5. `rakan-command` Lambda updates desired state and publishes to device

 ## TODO
-- Integrate advanced decision logic
+- Add more advanced decision logic if needed